kunalchandan/CL2-AutoDetective/ENVIRONMENT.md

-# General documentation for me on how I set up the environment for this god-forsaken project
+# General documentation for me on how I set up the environment

 ## Why not poetry
 I hate poetry with a passion now.

 It takes well over 4 hours to tell me that a set of contraints just isn't possible.
-I want to kill myslef after that ordeal that has consumed well over 3 days of my life.
+It has consumed well over 3 days of my life.

 Installing pipx